impetusdev/tic-tac-toe/readMe.md

 Make your game layout responsive so it works on differently-sized screens by exploring CSS Media Queries, CSS variables, and CSS layout mechanisms like Flexbox or Grid

-Use LocalStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
+TRY    Use LocalStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity

-Support custom board sizes: default is 3x3 but you could allow users to choose a larger board
+TRY    Support custom board sizes: default is 3x3 but you could allow users to choose a larger board

 Support networked multiplayer: https://www.firebase.com/ has a nice quickstart guide

-Create an AI opponent: teach Javascript to play an unbeatable game against you
+TRY    Create an AI opponent: teach Javascript to play an unbeatable game against you

 Start by implementing a few simple rules which can be easily checked and are always good moves, such as "always take the center square if it's available" - you can google these rules for yourself
 You can build in as many AI player rules as you like but you'll quickly end up with a longwinded list of if-else-if statements.
 To make a truly unbeatable AI opponent you'll need to look into implementing a recursive full-game-tree algorithm like MiniMax - for advanced/bold students only!